 However, I think we have lost some useful skills and a good mindset over the years.
 Making do or doing without is not something many of us live by anymore.
 It’s creating a lot of waste and wasting money we could use on other things, like experiences with our loved ones.

 There is so much we can learn from the trying times of the Great Depression.
 The resourcefulness was simply amazing.
 Not only will these skills help us now to be less wasteful and save money, but it also can never hurt to be prepared to have to be more self-sufficient.

 Depression Era Tips That Save Money

-There are also options that aren’t free but still save you money in the long run and use up less resources.
-You can use Kindle Unlimited for ebooks and if you already have Amazon Prime you can watch movies and TV shows there for no added cost.
+There are also options that aren’t free but still save you money in the long run and use up fewer resources.
+You can use Kindle Unlimited for ebooks and if you already have Amazon Prime you can watch movies and TV shows there at no added cost.
 If you watch a lot of movies and read a lot of ebooks this will quickly save you money and means less clutter in your home.

-Don’t waste food.
 We waste a lot of food these days, 30-40% of it!
 There are so many ways to use up food “scraps.”
 Soups and smoothies are good for veggie and fruit scraps.
 Meat bones can also be good for soups and broths.
 Citrus peels can clean your garbage disposal or be used to make citrus vinegar for cleaning.
 And even inedible scraps can go in a compost bin to make your own compost for your garden.

-The biggest things I take away from the Depression is that people were more careful with what they had and they weren’t nearly as wasteful as we often are.
+The biggest thing I take away from the Depression is that people were more careful with what they had and they weren’t nearly as wasteful as we often are.
 We can learn so much from that tough time and apply it to our lives to make them better and more frugal.